sadegh-rizi/OT-detection/README.md

 ## Guideseq
 58 gRNAs
 off-targets from guideseq are visualized on ideograms with  pam density serving as an overlay.
-A frequency table of off-targets from all gRNAs was used to compare pam density heatmap and off-target density heatmap side by side in an ideogram.
-The pam dense regions roughly align with off-target dense regions.
+A frequency table of off-targets from all gRNAs was used to compare PAM density heatmap and off-target density heatmap side by side in an ideogram.
+The PAM-dense regions roughly align with off-target dense regions.
-- PAM density table was created by adding the number of 'NGG' occurences in window slides of size 1e5.
+- PAM density table was created by adding the number of 'NGG' occurrences in window slides of size 1e5.
-- off-target density table was created by adding the number of guideseq reads-as a measure of frequency- in window slides of size 1e6.
+- The off-target density table was created by adding the number of guideseq reads- as a measure of frequency- in window slides of size 1e6.

 Two GUIDEseq datasets have been used: